Off-campus exhibitions showcase the exceptional work graduate students make in RISD’s Ceramics, Painting, Photography and Sculpture departments.

 Students in an an elective studio called Games We Play are exploring collaborative play as an integral element of artmaking and the creative process.
 Offered through the Painting department, the course explores the psychological and historical foundations of play in artistic expression.

-Associate Professor Meena Hasan and Assistant Professor Kelly-Ann Lindo are leading the class and encouraging students to explore games as a tool for making meaning in their own studio practices.
+Associate Professor Meena Hasan and Assistant Professor Kelley-Ann Lindo are leading the class and encouraging students to explore games as a tool for making meaning in their own studio practices.
 The course investigates play and collaboration as fundamental components of the ideation and object-making processes while facilitating a range of radical, interdisciplinary approaches to artmaking.

 “We are thinking through philosophies as we develop games and game characters like the hero and the trickster,” Lindo says.
 “All of the games have to be tactile with players using their hands or full body.”